iamasteriix/CS105/README.md

 operating systems, security, and computer architecture, where a deeper understanding of systems-level issues is required.
-Topics covered include: data representations, computer arithmetic, machine-level code and its generation, performance evaluation and optimization, memory organization and management, processes and concurrent computation, and networking technology and protocols
+Topics covered include: data representations, computer arithmetic, machine-level code and its generation, performance evaluation and optimization, memory organization and management, processes and concurrent computation, and networking technology and protocols.